General Phone: (281) 298-1144

 Tremors are a common movement disorder that causes involuntary contractions of the muscles, leading to shaking and movement of the affected body part.
 The movement disorder isn’t life-threatening but can be disruptive to daily life.
 At THINK Neurology for Kids, the pediatric neurology specialists can develop an effective treatment plan to help keep tremors under control and improve your child’s overall quality of life.
-For a consultation with one of the specialists within a few days, not weeks or months, call The Woodlands, Katy or Cypress, Texas, office, or use the online booking button.
+For a consultation with one of the specialists within a few days, not weeks or months, call The Woodlands, Katy, Sugar Land, or Cypress, Texas, office, or use the online booking button.

 Tremors are a movement disorder that causes involuntary muscle contractions in one or more body parts.
 The condition most often affects the hands, but can also affect the vocal cords, arms, torso, or legs.